He shoved the

 I’ll be late again.”

-like a cable car passenger
+cable car passenger

-pulling the emergency cord,
+pulling the emergency cord

-stale smoke and country ham,
+Stale smoke and country ham

-like his grandmother’s kitchen
+his grandmother’s kitchen

 had she lived past twenty-nine.